Building Healthy Relationships Long-Distance: A Psychological Guide

 - Imagination filling gaps with worst-case scenarios

-Trust repair requires increased transparency, patience, consistent trustworthy behavior, and often professional support to navigate the complex emotions involved.
+Trust repair requires increased transparency, patience, consistent trustworthy behavior, and often the structured support of couples therapy to navigate the complex emotions involved.

 Maintaining Intimacy Across Distance